Cory545/Cory545/README.md

-# 🌑Thanks for checking my GitHub out!🌑
+# 🌑Thanks for checking out my GitHub!🌑

 <p>
         💻Hi there!
 I'm Cory, a dedicated software developer driven by a desire to make a positive impact on people's lives.
 I'm passionate about crafting innovative applications that solve real-world problems and improve people's experiences.